Olivia Trummer

-Olivia Trummer (born 12 June 1985 in Stuttgart) is a German jazz (pianist, vocalist, composer).
+Olivia Trummer (born 12 June 1985 in Stuttgart) is a German jazz pianist, vocalist and composer.

 Biography

-Trummer was raised in a family of musicians and was honored five times at Jugend musiziert as a federal award winner.
+Trummer was raised in a family of musicians and started to play piano when she was 3 years old.
 Since 2003 she studied jazz piano as well as classical piano at the Hochschule für Musik und Darstellende Kunst Stuttgart.
-In 2008/2009 she completed a master's degree at the Manhattan School of Music.
 All courses she graduated with honors.
-During her studies in 2004 and 2006, she was commissioned to write compositions for stage and film music.
+In 2008/2009 she went to pursue a master's degree at the Manhattan School of Music.
+During her studies in 2004 and 2006, she was commissioned to compose music for theater.